bobcmartin/AVRCore/README.md

 which is under the internal version of 4.0.0.
 This Arduino install package is merely renaming this package to be consistent with the GCC version not the internal Microchip version

-The 1.2x versions will add
+## The 1.2x versions will add

 *   native FLMAP support to the AVR DX/Ex family that provides a cleaner and faster way to store read only data in flash.
-*   introduces device pack suport which will allow easier updates to existing and new devices without having to reinstall a whole new GCC tool chain version
+*   introduces device pack support which will allow easier updates to existing and new devices without having to reinstall a whole new GCC tool chain version